-Transmit Power: Set the transmit power of the antennas.
+Transmit Power: Select the transmit power of the antennas from the drop-down list.

-WLAN Partition: This enables 802.11d operation.
+WLAN Partition: Checking this box enables 802.11d operation.

 802.11d is a wireless specification developed to allow implementation of wireless networks in countries that cannot use the 802.11 standard.
 This feature should only be enabled if you are in a country that requires it.

 WMM Enable: WMM is QoS for your wireless network.
-This will improve the quality of video and voice applications for your wireless clients.
+Enabling this will improve the quality of video and voice applications for your wireless clients.